138300/Rock-Paper-Scissors-Game/README.md

 .Interesting design

-.Project uploaded with source code in .exe file
+.Project uploaded with source code and .exe file